kuehlingkuehling/RepRapOnRails/README.md

 ## Software Layout

-Upon start of the rails server, a persistent serial connection is established to the RepRap microcontroller through a RepRapHost instance (`lib/repraphost.rb`).
+Upon start of the rails server, a persistent serial connection is established to the Microcontroller through a RepRapHost instance (`lib/repraphost.rb`).
 Additionally two AngularJS web apps are provided:

 * http://localhost/touchapp